 Job Management in Dubsado vs. 17hats

 This is where the big guns come out!
 Job management can take up a lot of your time as an entrepreneur or freelancer, so you have to make sure you choose a CRM program that’s a good fit for your job management needs.
 Just because a program is a good fit for me or Jimmy doesn’t mean it’s the right one for you.

-17hats’ client portal is pretty basic.
-And when I say pretty, I don’t mean that it looks nice, unfortunately.
-My overall impression of 17hats has been stark and boring.
-The client portal isn’t any different.
-As you can see, it’s almost exclusively text.
-I could have made the portal header image more interesting, but that was about the only thing I could change.
-One thing I do like about 17hats’ client portals is the ability to turn on or off invoices, contracts, quotes, and questionnaires within the portal.
+As you can see in the above screenshot, the 17hats client portal is almost exclusively text.
+I could have made the portal header image more interesting by doing some graphics editing in GIMP or Photoshop or something, but that was just about the only thing I could change.
+I do like 17hats’ ability to turn on or off invoices, contracts, quotes, and questionnaires within the portal.
 You can disable/enable each of these individually.
-I’m not quite sure what realistic application I would have for that, but it’s nice to know it’s there.
 You can also turn on or off the client’s ability to edit their own information within the portal.
-Personally, I prefer to let clients edit their own information – I don’t want to have to update their email address manually.
-Still, nice to know it’s there.
+Personally, I usually prefer to let clients edit their own information, but there are some instances where you don’t want them touching anything, so this might be useful for you.

 17hats also allows you to track time directly within the program so that you can apply it to invoices for billing purposes or to prove time (you know, if you have one of Those Clients).
 You can also add up to 5 team members and assign them specific areas that they can view.
 I like the flexible customization this gives you.
 For example, if you don’t want your VA to view your financials, you could restrict them from viewing bookkeeping, contracts, invoices, and quotes, but allow them access to everything else.